bonomani/Xymon-powershell-client-with-Windows-updates-centrally-managed/README.md

     external:everyscan:sync:bb://updates.ps1|MD5|ccb83cc254fbc3428932a562864ab741|powershell.exe|-executionpolicy remotesigned -file "{script}"
     xymonlogsend
     ```
+- restart xymon
 - In "download", put the updates.ps1 script
-- restart xymon
+- in etc/xymonserver.cfg, increase the message size: MAXMSG_CLIENT=1024              # clientdata messages (default=512k)

 Remarks
+- In etc/analysis.cfg.
+I did configured the LOAD to have something better than the default values!
+(I dont know if the rest is really working)
 - In etc/client-local.cfg you need at least the [powershell] section (can be empty), otherwise the CLASS=powershell in etc/analysis.cfg seems not to work???
 (Does not exist at all... so you will have to create it!
 But it could/should exist as a default empty section in the client-local.cfg (Xymon Bug?)
 - The "external" line
     - uses the native bb protocol, but you should also be able to use http (will the updates.ps1 be blocked as it is downloaded?)